followmyutopia/devextreme-documentation/api-reference/50 Common/utils/events/3 Methods/trigger(element_event_extraParameters).md

 ===================================================================

 <!--shortDescription-->
-Executes all handlers of a given event type attached to the specified element.
+Executes all handlers of a given event type attached to the specified elements.
 <!--/shortDescription-->

 <!--paramName1-->element<!--/paramName1-->
 <!--paramType1-->Node|Array<Node><!--/paramType1-->
 <!--paramDescription1-->
-An element to which the handlers to execute are attached.
+An HTML element or an array of elements to which the handlers to execute are attached.
 <!--/paramDescription1-->

 <!--paramName2-->event<!--/paramName2-->